rob-linton/publickeyserver/suredrop/wwwroot/manual.md

 surepack receive -s 60
 ```

-Check for any incoming surepacks from the Dead Drop server from any of my aliases and download them automatically, checking every 60 seconds.
+Check for any incoming surepacks from the Sure Drop server from any of my aliases and download them automatically, checking every 60 seconds.

 ```bash
 surepack receive -a missouri-precise-samsung.suredrop.org